-The ideal solution that fits the API3 vision must provide quantifiable security guarantees by drawing from the trustworthiness of API providers, which can only be assessed using off-chain information.
-To achieve this, API3 will provide an insurance service that guarantees to a dAPI user that damages due to a malfunction will be covered up to a predetermined amount.
+The ideal solution that fits the API3 vision must provide quantifiable security by drawing from the trustworthiness of API providers, which can only be assessed using off-chain information.
+To achieve this, API3 will provide service coverage that assures a dAPI user with properly evidenced damages due to a qualifying malfunction will be covered up to a predetermined amount.
 This solution is preferable for the user, as an alternative game theoretic solution can unexpectedly fail due to incentives that are poorly modeled or unaccounted for.

-6.2. dAPI Insurance
+6.2. dAPI Service Coverage